Timing Quick Start: 10 Easy Steps for Time Tracking Success

 But not all of your work happens in front of your Mac.
 That's why Timing also supports manual time entries.

 To create your first time entry, go to the "Activities" screen.
 You'll see several colored blocks with '+' signs in the timeline; these are Timing's time entry suggestions for blocks of time that belong together.
+They'll even include a short summary of what you did during that time if you have enabled Timing's AI summaries feature.

 Click one of these blocks, then enter a description of what you did and press "Add Time Entry":